(Including Management Discussion and Analysis)

 BOARD OF DIRECTORS

 In accordance with the provisions of the Companies Act 2013 Mr. Rajesh KhannaExecutive Director and CEO retires by rotation at the forthcoming Annual General Meetingand being eligible offers himself for re-appointment.
 The necessary resolution is beingplaced before the shareholders for approval.
-The Boardof Directors of your Company believe that his continued association with the Company willbe beneficial to the Company andrecommends his reappointment.
+The Board of Directors of the Company believethat his continued association with the Company will be beneficial to the Company andrecommends his reappointment.

-KEY MANAGERIAL PERSONNEL
+KEY MANAGERIAL PERSONNEL (KMP)

 Mr. Rajesh Khanna Executive Director & CEO Mr. Mukesh Kumar Hamirwasia CFO andMs.
 Janani T A Company Secretary are the Key Managerial Personnel of the Company as perSection 203 of the Companies Act 2013.

 A calendar of Board Meetings is prepared and circulated in advance to the Directors.

 During the year five (5) Board Meetings were convened and held in accordance with theprovisions of the Act.
 The date(s) of the Board Meeting attendance by the directors aregiven in the Corporate Governance Report forming an integral part of this report.